Last updated

 Enable and configure self-service SaaS features for your customers.

-Go to Builder ➜ Admin Portal and click on any of the modules to activate and configure specific features.
-Changes need to be published to each environment separately in order to appear in the self-service portal.
+Navigate to Builder ➜ Admin Portal and click on any of the modules to activate and configure specific features.
+Changes must be published to each environment separately for them to appear in the self-service portal.

-For instance, clicking on the Profile module takes you to the Profile tab in the builder where you can enable and configure Profile-related features for your SaaS customers to use in the self-service portal.
+For example, clicking on the Profile module takes you to the Profile tab in the builder, where you can enable and configure Profile-related features for your SaaS customers to use in the self-service portal.

 Profile settings and privacy & security

 By default, the Profile Settings and Privacy & Security under the Personal section are automatically enabled when you integrate Frontegg into your app.
-You can disable Profile Settings only if you have one or more other features enabled for the self-service portal.
-You must always have at least one feature enabled for the self-service portal.
+You can only disable Profile Settings if you have one or more other features enabled for the self-service portal.
+At least one feature must always be enabled for the self-service portal.

-When you turn on a feature in the Builder, you can preview live in the Builder what it looks like in the self-service portal.
+When you turn on a feature in the Builder, you can preview live in the Builder how it looks in the self-service portal.

-For instance, in the image below where Profile settings, Personal tokens, and Account settings are toggled on, you see in the preview all three features in the self-service portal sidebar.
+For instance, in the image below, where Profile settings, Personal tokens, and Account settings are toggled on, you can see all three features in the self-service portal sidebar.

-Commit and publish your changes, and open the self-service portal from your application.
+Commit and publish your changes, then open the self-service portal from your application.
 You should see the new sections in the sidebar.

 Different Environment Configuration

-Consider whether you need to update the authorization configurations in any of your other [Environments] when enabling a new section a feature.
+Consider whether you need to update the authorization configurations in any of your other environments when enabling a new section or feature.

 Grant access

-In addition to the features you are enabling, the options a user sees in the self-service portal depends up on the user's roles, permissions or entitlements.
+In addition to the features you are enabling, the options a user sees in the self-service portal depend on their roles, permissions, or entitlements.

-Therefore, even if a feature is turned on the the Builder, a user must have a role with permissions that gives the user read or write access to that particular feature or be entitled to that feature.
+Even if a feature is turned on in the Builder, a user must have a role with permissions granting them read or write access to that feature, or they must be entitled to that feature.

 Learn more about Roles and Permissions.